lkasselm/GravothermalSIDM/README.md

 * [On the Late-Time Evolution of Velocity-Dependent Self-Interacting Dark Matter Halos (arXiv: 2312.09296)](https://arxiv.org/abs/2312.09296)

 Additionally, feel free to cite [Accelerated core collapse in tidally stripped self-interacting dark matter halos (arXiv: 1901.00499)](https://arxiv.org/abs/1901.00499), which developed the code on which GravothermalSIDM is based.

+The numerical implementation of the gravothermal evolution is based on the detailed description provided in [Jason Pollack's senior undergraduate thesis](http://arks.princeton.edu/ark:/88435/dsp01t435gg18w).